caithmac/upsc-digitalgarden/src/site/notes/UPSC/Aristotle's Slavery.md

 Aristotle's writes in justification of Slavery
 >[!quote] For that some should rule and others be ruled is a thing not only necessary, but expedient; from the hour of their birth, some are marked out for subjection, others for rule.

+>[!cite] Each man is an end in itself.
+No one ought to be treat other person as a means to an end.
+>~ Immanuel Kant

 >[!bug] Conclusion
 >- His justification should not be taken as philosophical view but it was out of necessities of time; he was setting the ground for emancipation of slaves.
 >- According to Barker: Aristotle's conception of slavery is more a justification of necessity than a deduction from disinterested observation of facts.